Nursing Home Abuse Attorneys in Westfield, New Jersey

-The nursing home abuse attorneys at the Harrell, Smith & Williams, LLC firm have experience in these types of cases and will thoroughly and dutifully assess each individual claim.
+The nursing home abuse attorneys at the Smith & Williams Law Firm, LLC firm have experience in these types of cases and will thoroughly and dutifully assess each individual claim.
 The firm will prepare each case and help victims secure the restitution they deserve to cover medical expenses, pain and suffering, and other related costs.
-When it comes to nursing home abuse, the attorneys at the Harrell, Smith & Williams, LLC firm are committed to bringing justice to the victims and their family members.
+When it comes to nursing home abuse, the attorneys at the Smith & Williams Law Firm, LLC firm are committed to bringing justice to the victims and their family members.

 Common Signs of Nursing Home Neglect and Abuse in New Jersey Facilities

 When nursing home abuse or neglect occurs, the family members of the victim will not always witness the careless actions or in-actions.
 Generally, abuse will be recognized by common signs that may include the following:

 - Unexplained injuries

 - Bedsores, also known as pressure ulcers or decubitus

 - Dehydration, which can be seen through the victim’s severe cracked lips

 - A sudden change in the patient’s prognosis

 - A sudden change in the patient’s behavior

 - Staff delaying family visits to the patient